6 Steps to Heal Emotional Scars from Childhood

 Yes, your ego can complicate your life.
 But it is through your thoughts and behaviors that you learn to simplify it again.
 Any change will require great effort, but you must look to the future and understand that you have to be yourself.

 5. See what life can be like if you leave the pain behind

 Take some time to reflect on how you’ve borne your wounds over the years.
 They were there, controlling your actions even without you realizing it.
 Cast aside your masks, don’t judge yourself or criticize yourself.
 Put everything you have in front of you as you’re trying to heal from your wounds.

 You can change your outlook in a day, or it could take months or even years.
 Ideally you’ll be able to say to yourself, “Okay, I’ve been wearing this mask for these reasons, but now it’s time to remove it.”
 That way you know you’re on the right path.
 For the remainder of the journey, the realization that you no longer have to hide will give you the momentum to keep moving forwards.

 We recommend reading: The best advice for raising self-esteem

 6. Rely on your circle of friends to heal emotional scars

 Maybe you thought you could handle anything now, because you’ve been through so much worse already.
-But there’s no reason to let go of the comfort of someone who loves you from supporting and comforting you as you heal emotional scars.
+But there’s no reason to stop someone who loves you from supporting and comforting you as you heal emotional scars.